TEST 2: Verifying The 12 Volt Start Signal

 CASE 2: Your multimeter registered 5 Volts or more.
-This result confirms that the starter's battery wire has corrosion or a false-contact issue (and it's not a good thing).
+This result tells you that a voltage drop does exist in the wire (and it's not a good thing).

-The issue causing the voltage drop in the wire will prevent the battery's total amperage output from reaching the starter motor.
+This voltage drop will prevent the battery's total amperage output from reaching the starter motor.

-You'll need to thoroughly clean both ends of the battery positive (+) cable to solve this problem.
+Your next step is to thoroughly clean both ends of the battery positive (+) cable and ensure that all connections are tight.

-You can find a complete list of 3.3L V6 Buick (Oldsmobile) tutorials in this index:
+You can find a complete list of 1.5L Honda Civic tutorials in this index: